 Kuwait and East Asian countries like China, Hong Kong, and Singapore also have sovereign wealth funds, unlike their oil-wielding counterparts.
 But, like Kuwait, they set up their sovereign wealth fund to store and grow their excess funds.

 How One Country Created A Sovereign Wealth Fund To Secure Its Future

 Over the past 30 years, the government of Norway has been saving lots of money for its citizens.
 As a result, Norway manages the world’s largest sovereign fund, worth $1.1 trillion.

 This fund belongs to every Norwegian citizen, and with over 5 million people living in Norway, every Norwegian citizen is worth $200,000 on paper.
 Yet, despite owning so much wealth, the people of Norway aren’t allowed to cash in on those savings.

 Preserving Instead of Eroding Wealth

-However, all of this changed in the 20th century when Norway claimed sovereignty over its continental shelf.
+However, this changed in the 20th century when Norway claimed sovereignty over its continental shelf.

 On 23 December 1969, Norway struck oil; this discovery made the country very rich.
-When Norway stuck oil, the money it made from the oil sector got reinvested back into the oil industry.
+When Norway stuck oil, the money it made from the oil sector was reinvested into the oil industry.